What's So Wrong with My Scented Candle?

 - at worst, are converted into toxic substances; and

 - the oxygen essential for proper cellular metabolism and an alert state is burned from the air and replaced with gasses (like carbon monoxide) from combustion, leaving the air you breathe both oxygen-depleted and polluted.

-These issues are significant enough that some websites actually warn against using Glade® or other scented candles around pets.
-The amount of cabon monoxide, soot and (poor quality) essential oils emitted with the burning are actually lethal to cockatiels and other birds, and are considered toxic to both pets and humans.
+These issues are significant enough that some websites actually warn against using Glade®, or other scented candles, around pets.
+The amount of cabon monoxide, soot and (poor quality) essential oils emitted with their burning are actually lethal to cockatiels and other birds, and are considered toxic to both pets and humans.

-To avoid these problems, and to enjoy the fullest benefits of aromatherapy, instead of heating your essential oils or burning incense, you should diffuse CPTG®,certified-pure-therapeutic-grade essential oils in a cold-air diffuser.
-A diffuser of this type uses ultrasonics to atomize the essential oils, which disperses the essential oils in a micro-fine vapor, that stays suspended in the air for several hours.
+To avoid these problems, and to enjoy the fullest benefits of aromatherapy, instead of heating your essential oils or burning incense, you should diffuse therapeutic-grade essential oils in an ultrasonic or cold-air diffuser.
+Diffuser of these types disperse the essential oils in a micro-fine vapor, that stays suspended in the air for several hours.

 If you've never tried true aromatherapy, you have no idea what you're missing.

 If scented candles are such a bad idea, would it be safer to use something like Glade® PlugIns® Scented Oil?
 The simple answer is "No".

 With all wall outlet methods of diffusing essential oils (or, more often, merely scented oils), the fragrance is dispersed in conjunction with a (relatively) powerful electromagnetic charge.
 Whether or not the oils are actually heated, the application of an AC charge thoroughly scrambles the oil's kinetic energy (if any is left after processing).
 The natural frequency of the oils — which plays an important role in their therapeutic effect — is changed from a beautifully choreographed molecular dance into utter chaos.